monikastrah/431-2020/classes/class09/README.md

     - a working R Markdown file, produces
     - the submitted HTML file, in which we can see all of your code (so that you have not used `echo = FALSE`).
     - so if yours doesn't meet that standard, please fix it and resubmit today.
+3. Reading: The most urgent thing is reading [Jeff Leek's article: Finally, a Formula for Decoding Health News](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) from FiveThirtyEight which is a big part of [Lab 04](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab04/lab04.md).
+By the time you turn in your project proposal and receive the Quiz on 2020-10-02, you'll need to have finished the Leek text and chapters 8-9 of Spiegelhalter.
-2. [Lab 04](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab04/lab04.md) requires some searching through the literature in Questions 1-5.
-You will also need to read and use [this article by Jeff Leek](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) to do Questions 1-5.
+4. [Lab 04](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab04/lab04.md) requires some searching through the literature in Questions 1-5.
 Questions 6-8 are about the [Palmer Penguins](https://github.com/allisonhorst/palmerpenguins), from [Chapter 2 of the Course Notes](https://thomaselove.github.io/431-notes/looking-at-the-palmer-penguins.html).
-3. The [Project A](https://thomaselove.github.io/431-2020-projectA/) Proposal, which is due 2020-10-02.
+5. The [Project A](https://thomaselove.github.io/431-2020-projectA/) Proposal, which is due 2020-10-02.
 I suggest a visit to [the Examples page](https://thomaselove.github.io/431-2020-projectA/examples.html) to watch the video (if you like) and use the R Markdown Example I've provided as a template.
 Those two tools should be just about all you need to get your proposal moving well.
     - If you are interested in working with a partner, getting that figured out soon will be helpful.
-We'll ask about it on today's Minute Paper.
+We'll ask about it on [today's Minute Paper](https://github.com/THOMASELOVE/431-2020/tree/master/minutepapers).
-4. Reading: The most urgent thing is reading [Jeff Leek's article for Lab 04](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) from 538.
-By the time you turn in your project proposal and receive the Quiz on 2020-10-02, you'll need to have finished the Leek text and chapters 8-9 of Spiegelhalter.

 ## One Last Thing

 Let's take a first look today at the [2020 US Election Forecast at FiveThirtyEight.com](https://projects.fivethirtyeight.com/2020-election-forecast/).